amiramonte/03-hw-javascript-password-generator/README.md

 ## Description

-This project was built to help me learn and understand javascript.
+This application is a password generator.
+It is designed to provide randomly generated alphanumeric passwords of varying length, letters, numbers and special characters based on user responses.

 ## User Story